SamarZiadat/charlotte-the-decorator/README.md

 - Code on how to style tables with CSS was based on [W3Schools CSS Tables Tutorial](https://www.w3schools.com/css/css_table.asp)

-- Code on how to use flexbox with CSS was based on [https://css-tricks.com/snippets/css/a-guide-to-flexbox/]
+- Code on how to use flexbox with CSS was based on this guide: [https://css-tricks.com/snippets/css/a-guide-to-flexbox/]

 ### Media